Miami Accountants Need to Get Their Clients Behind Them

 With that in mind, here’s what I think you need to do after you’ve crafted a strategy for your firm to gain team buy-in and ensure that everyone who should be invested in making your vision a reality is doing their part to the best of their abilities.

-When firms leave execution to chance, they tend to fail.
-So be highly focused on meeting deadlines, hitting targets, inspiring one another and holding one another accountable.
+When firms leave the execution to chance, they tend to fail.
+So be highly focused on meeting deadlines, hitting targets, inspiring one another, and holding one another accountable.
 That means you need to keep score.
 Regularly assess both your progress toward the goals you’ve set and the processes you’re using to get to those goals.
-You and your team members need to determine where you should be at various intervals to get to the end point on time, and be prepared to make necessary adjustments.
+You and your team members need to determine where you should be at various intervals to get to the endpoint on time and be prepared to make necessary adjustments.

 Finally, recognize that you and your team will fail on occasion and that such setbacks are not the end of the world.
 To the extent you can, try to celebrate failures.